DIY Minimalist Spring Wreath

 Image Credit: Jonathan Fong

 To attach the leaves to the hoop, we'll use floral tape.
 Floral tape is not sticky at first, but as you stretch it, adhesive is released, and the tape adheres to itself.
-I like it better than floral wire for this project because the adhesive keeps the elements from spinning around on the wire hoop.
-I also like it better than using a hot glue gun because it makes it easier to change out the elements if you decide to change them later.
+The adhesive keeps the elements from spinning around on the wire hoop.
+For this project, it's better than using a hot glue gun because it makes it easier to change out the elements if you decide to change them later.

 Advertisement